American Eagle (roller coaster): Layout

-Race variables

-Some races are close, but in most cases, one side finishes far ahead of the other.
-Several variables factor into this occurrence.
-One is that the two tracks are designed to operate independently of one another.
-They are not linked with one another, so the ride operators on each side must try and time their dispatches together.
-Another big factor is weight and weight distribution.
-A train fully loaded with riders will gain more momentum and travel faster than a train carrying no passengers at all.
-Also, trains with weight positioned more towards the front cars will allow the train to disengage from the lift sooner as the center of gravity passes over the apex of the hill.
-A final major factor is the brake pressure of the many trim brakes throughout the ride.
-Often, the brakes will be applied stronger to one side of the track than the other, leading many riders to believe their race is being fixed.
-Other factors, such as differences in track friction and wind speed, play a lesser role.
-All variables being equal, however, the ride is designed to end in a tie.

 Characteristics

 Located in the County Fair section of the park, American Eagle is a dual-track wooden racing coaster that spans almost the entire southern edge of the park.
 Some of the hallmarks of the coaster's out-and-back design include its 560-degree helix at the turnaround point and a 55-degree first drop that dips 20 ft below ground level.
 An original design feature was a set of holding brakes that would perch trains at the top of the lift hill for a brief moment to give riders a bird's-eye view of the impending, 147 ft drop.
 Use of the holding brakes was short-lived, however, and they were eventually removed from the track altogether.

 Trains

 The ride was also originally designed to run with a total of six trains; however, that number has since been reduced to four (two per track).
 American Eagle uses three-bench, five-car trains built by the Philadelphia Toboggan Company.
 The trains were originally designed with single-position lap bars but are now equipped with individual lap bars and seatbelts, making the trains on both American Eagle and Viper similar.